 We have audited the accompanying consolidated balance sheets of Autolus Therapeutics plc (the Company) as of December 31, 2019 and 2018, the related consolidated statements of operations and comprehensive loss, shareholders' equity and cash flows for the year ended December 31, 2019, the three-month period ended December 31, 2018, and the years ended September 30, 2018 and September 30, 2017, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019, the three-month period ended December 31, 2018 and the years ended September 30, 2017, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019, the three-month period ended December 31, 2018 and the years ended September 30, 2018 and September 30, 2017, in conformity with U.S. generally accepted accounting principles.